avalokkumar/developer-notes/aws_notes.md

 * <b>TXT record (Text record):</b> This record is used to store any text-based information, such as SPF data, DKIM, DMARC, etc.

 #### It is important to note that each record type has different attributes and is used for specific purposes, and depending on the DNS provider there can be more record types available.

+---

+### Explain CNAME record.

+A CNAME (Canonical Name) record is a type of DNS record that maps an alias hostname to the true or canonical hostname.
+It is used to resolve a domain name to another domain name, rather than to an IP address.

+When a client makes a request for the alias hostname, the DNS server returns the canonical hostname to the client, and the client then makes a request for the canonical hostname.
+This allows multiple hostnames to point to the same IP address or resource, which can be useful in several ways:

+* Redirection of traffic: By using a CNAME record, you can redirect traffic from one hostname to another without having to change the IP address of the server.
+* Load balancing: By using multiple CNAME records, you can distribute traffic across multiple servers for load balancing.
+* Service migration: By using a CNAME record, you can change the IP address of the server without affecting the hostname.
+* Separation of concerns: By using CNAME records, you can separate the management of the domain names from the management of the IP addresses.

+It is important to note that CNAME records must always point to a hostname, never to an IP address.
+Also, CNAME records can not coexist with any other record types such as A, AAAA, MX, etc. on the same hostname.

+CNAME records also have a few limitations:

+* They can not be used at the root of a domain.
+* They can not be used with certain services such as email servers (MX records)
+* Some providers or software may have additional limitations

+#### CNAME records are used to create an alias for a domain or subdomain, pointing to another domain or subdomain.
+This allows you to use the same IP address and server resources for multiple domain names.
+This can be useful in situations such as load balancing, service migration, and separation of concerns.

+---